Tysony1982/validator/README.md

 This will generate HTML documentation under `docs/_build`.
 In particular `docs/validators.html` lists all available validator classes with their signatures and docstrings.

+## Service Module

+The optional ``validator.service`` package exposes a small FastAPI application that lets you manage expectation suites and trigger runs through HTTP.
+Results are read from the configured ``BaseResultStore`` so any of the included stores can be plugged in.
+The service is intended as a foundation for building a custom UI or automation around validation workflows.